 Mobility is Freedom

-Wounded Warriors Family Support launched Mobility is Freedom in 2015 to provide modified Ford vehicles for combat wounded veterans.
+Wounded Warriors Family Support launched Mobility is Freedom in 2015 to provide modified vehicles for combat wounded veterans.
 The program aims to enhance the quality of life for wounded veterans by providing freedom and independence in their everyday lives.
 Our belief is that given a properly equipped vehicle for their individual needs they will have to freedom to live a productive and quality life with their family.
 These vehicles are typically specially adapted to suit veterans who are paralyzed or have lost legs or arms.

-Vehicles that fit the need, Built Ford Tough
+Vehicles that fit the need, Built specifically for each Veteran.

 If a van is what you and your family needs, Wounded Warriors Family Support can provide a van.
 But our partners in this mission have other options available to your family.
 We believe this should be an adaptive and flexible vehicle that you want to be seen in.
-So we have the full line of Ford vehicles to work with.
-We select Ford vehicles for their Made in the USA content and also for UAW-Ford’s steadfast commitment to our nations veterans.
+Some modifications do sometimes define the vehicles we work with.
+We select companies in the automotive industries that display a steadfast commitment to our nations veterans.
 The modifications are made to fit specific needs, tell us what you need and we can facilitate that need.

-The pre-requisites for a vehicle grant are as follows: Ideally, the applicant will be eligible for the VA vehicle grant but not have used it.
-Loss of limb, spinal cord injury, or salvage limb injury due to combat operations.
-If a veteran is combat-wounded and eligible for the VA Automobile or other Conveyance Equipment Grant (21-4502) and is interested in purchasing a Ford vehicle, then the veteran is eligible for a matching grant from Wounded Warriors Family Support.
-Some modifications require going outside of the current Ford lineup of vehicles.
+The pre-requisites for a vehicle grant are as follows: Loss of limb, spinal cord injury, or salvage limb injury due to combat operations.
+The veteran is combat-wounded and eligible for the VA Automobile grant or other Conveyance Equipment Grant (21-4502) and is interested in purchasing a new vehicle; then, the veteran is eligible for a matching vehicle grant from Wounded Warriors Family Support.
+Some modifications require specific vehicles that are compatible with adaptive equipment manufacturers specifications.